Malcolm Knowles, one of the fathers of adult learning theory, wrote the following in his landmark book The Adult Learner:

 Teaching is a process of guided interaction between the teacher, the student, and the materials of instruction.
 Teaching, like medical practice, is mostly a matter of cooperation with nature.
 The function of the teacher is to guide the student into the experiences that will enable him to develop his own potentialities.

-To practice self-directed learning in a workshop, you need to do the following:
+To practice self-directed learning in a workshop, you need to:

-- Ask good questions, and listen.
 An effective facilitator who practices self-directed learning asks lots of engaging questions and then carefully listens to the learners’ responses.
-The facilitator uses this as a tool to understand “what” and “how” the learner needs to accomplish the learning objectives.
+The facilitator uses this as a tool to understand “what” and “how” the learners need to accomplish the learning objectives.
 This also ensures that the learning is interactive.

 Practicing self-directed learning with adults is a critical process that ensures the learning meets learners’ specific developmental needs.
 Self-directed learning concepts can intimidate facilitators, but with a little practice, they can be fun and, more important, highly effective.